Hossein Nuri: Marriage

 After the revolution, Nuri again decided to write plays and staged them in different cities.
 In a speech he made for the students of Sharif University of Technology, Nadia Maftouni, who was a student of Applied physics, fell in love with Nuri and proposed to him.
 Nuri accepted and she left her studies to live with Nuri in Torbat-e Jam.
 They have two sons; Abolfazl Nuri and Mahmoud Nuri.
 Later, they moved to Mashhad, and afterwards to Tehran.

 Painting style

 In 2004, Nuri introduced his new style of painting in an exhibition he held in Paris.
 It was based on the painter's intention to create a certain design out of an abstract process.
 The outcome was a combination of improvisation and calculated design.
 French painters suggested the name "Reflection" (Réflexion) for the style, which Nuri approved.
 Nuri does this process with materials such as oil-color and acrylic on large canvas and particularly the large scale of his works is one of his contributions to abstract painting.
 The use of bright colors and recurrence of butterflies are other characteristics of his style.
 Many of Nuri's works in the Reflection style are diptychs in which one side reflects the other.
+During four decades, Nuri has displayed his paintings in more than a hundred individual exhibitions in multiple cities of Iran and in capitals of France, China, Germany, Algeria, Lebanon, and Austria.